mantil-io/example-signup/README.md

 ## Installation

-To locally create a new project from this example run:
+To locally create a new Mantil project, run:
 ```
 mantil new app --from signup
 cd app
 ```
+It will download [this Go code](https://github.com/mantil-io/example-signup/tree/master/api/signup) to the app/api/signup/ directory on your machine.

 ## Configuration